9.1 — Employment and training start up benefit, the Participation Benefit and up front child care costs

 Summary of policy

-Employment and Start Up Benefit
+Employment and Start Up Benefit (ESUB) and Participation Benefit – ESUB

-Eligible members of the benefit unit may receive up to $500 in any 12-month period to assist them with costs to:
+In non-Integrated Employment Services (IES) sites, eligible members of the benefit unit may receive up to $500 in any 12-month period to assist them with costs to:

-- Begin, change or maintain an employment assistance activity under the Ontario Works Act, 1997
+- begin, change or maintain an employment assistance activity under the Ontario Works Act, 1997

 Up-Front Child Care Benefit